Deep Dive

 XSS Execution and Injection Contexts

-How Cross-Site Scripting achieves code execution within the victim's trusted origin by exploiting the browser parser state machine.
-How input is interpreted differently across HTML element contexts, HTML attribute contexts, and JavaScript string contexts.
-The distinct mechanics of Reflected, Stored, and DOM-based XSS.
+How Cross-Site Scripting achieves code execution within a victim's trusted origin, bypassing origin boundaries entirely.
+Covers how the browser parser interprets input differently across HTML element contexts, HTML attribute contexts, and JavaScript string contexts.
+Examines the distinct mechanics of Reflected, Stored, and DOM-based XSS vectors.

 Content Security Policy (CSP) Enforcement

-Defense-in-depth via CSP directives (default-src, script-src, connect-src) restricting code execution and resource loading regardless of injection vectors.
-Nonce-based inline script allowance, strict-dynamic propagation, and violation tracking with the report-to directive and Reporting-Endpoints header.
+How CSP provides defense-in-depth by restricting code execution and resource loading regardless of injection vectors.
+Covers directive evaluation for default-src, script-src, and connect-src.
+Examines nonce-based inline script allowance, strict-dynamic propagation, and violation reporting via the report-to directive and Reporting-Endpoints header.

 Ready to see what's really happening?